edysfy/Group_website/uxDesign.md

 ### Displaying EmotePosts

 It was obvious to us from the start that we needed use the GeoJson data created from the form above and display it on the map visually through using a marker.
 There were two options we thought of.
 Using a marker pin, like in google maps, or using svg circles.
 The markers (like the blue one in the pink themed screenshot) just felt to clunky, so we decided to use the circles.
 Mapbox also comes with a hover event feature, we used this to display a pop-up that contained the EmotePost data when a user hovers of a marker with their mouse.
-After feedback Zaki received from some users, we decided to mapped each emotion with a corresponding colour. <br>
+After feedback Zaki received from some users, we decided to mapped each emotion with a corresponding colour.
 - Happy => Blue
 - Coping => Yellow,
 - Sad => Red.

+We made the authenticated users posts distinguishable from others by adding an extra SVG.<br>

 ## The heatmap